notofonts/noto-sans-nushu/process.md

 Last add on into the character set after a suggestion message from @sgalal on the Github repository once it has been made public: Nüshu iteration mark U+16FE1, that can be added to the set.
 It is also called repetition mark and has the exact behavior as its name: once used in a text, it specifies that the previous glyph is repeated.
 (19-2-example here)

-After a comparison with all three scripts together — Latin, Hanzi and Nüshu —, I realize very late that Nüshu glyphs were too bold and had to adjust them all.`
+After a comparison with all three scripts together — Latin, Hanzi and Nüshu —, I realize very late that Nüshu glyphs were too bold and had to adjust them all by reducing the weight of about 10 units.
 (19-3-before and after illustration)